AtomMC/Atom.sh/README.md

 unlike paper this will be used for atom and will be as standalone as possible

-> You should only need to download Atomic.sh
+> You should only need to download atom.sh

 ## Installation